 Why Are WooCommerce Sites Slow?

-In addition, the fast-loading site improves your SEO, increases conversion rate, and boosts user engagement.
+In addition, the fast-loading site improves your SEO, increases your conversion rate, and boosts user engagement.
 Now, what makes your online stores slow?
 There are several reasons, such as low-quality hosting, bulky plugins, no CDN, no speed optimization, etc.

 Here are the main reasons!